xgmitt00-220814/Type1toUnicode/README.md

 ```
 As you can see, each name starts with random 6-letter string and ends with numbers that represent font's size (height).
 Moreover, each font family (e.g. Arial vs. Times) can require different glyph mapping (we've encountered such files).
 Type1toUnicode is designed to deal with both these issues: The JSON file can have separate sections that can hold different maps; each section must have name of the base font family.
 That's because Type1toUnicode employs a name-matching algorithm to decide which JSON section will be used to fix the respective font.
 In other words, it recognizes it should use section "Arial", even when the actual font name is much longer.

-Having said that, we've found that different font families usually use the same mapping if the PDF was authored in one program.
+Having said that, we've found that different font families usually use the same mapping if the PDF was authored by one program.
 Obviously, it would be impractical to have multiple copies of the same map in the JSON file, just with different section name.
 Therefore, every section can also have multiple alternative names, as in the example below.
 If a match is found with one of these alternative names, that section is used during repair.
 When this happens, lines "no matching font section found in JSON file -> using alternative name AAA from section BBB" appear in the logs.

 ```json
   "product": "ToUnicode map",